Dovery Manor Museum, Doverhay, Porlock, Somerset, TA24 8QB. United Kingdom

-The Entrance, is a Victorian addition and was for some years the caretaker’s cottage.
-It contains a fine collection of photos of the infamous Porlock Hill and a map of historical sites.
+The entrance is a Victorian addition and was for some years the caretaker’s cottage; it contains a fine collection of photographs of the infamous Porlock Hill and a map of local historical sites.

-The Great Hall contains paintings and artefacts related to the area and information about the poets and painters who visited, lived and worked in Porlock.
+The Great Hall contains paintings and artefacts relating to the area, and information about the poets and painters who visited, lived and worked in Porlock.

 On the steep and twisting staircase there are painted figures in the costume of the 1500s.

-In the Upper Room there is a natural history cabinet, household, school and trade artefacts.
+In the upper room there are displays of household, school and trade artefacts.
 Just off the room is the ‘garderobe’, an early lavatory.

-The next room is the Manor’s Solar which is used for special exhibitions, talks, plays and musical events.
+The Manor’s Solar is used for special exhibitions, talks, plays and musical events.

 The History of Dovery Manor